Altrincham: Geography

-At (53.3838, −2.3547), Altrincham is on the southwestern edge of the Greater Manchester Urban Area, immediately south of the town of Sale, and 8 mi southwest of Manchester city centre.
-It lies in the northwest corner of the Cheshire Plain, just south of the River Mersey.
+Altrincham lies on the south-western edge of the Greater Manchester Urban Area, immediately south of Sale and 8 mi south-west of Manchester city centre.
+It lies in the north-west corner of the Cheshire Plain, just south of the River Mersey.
 The Bridgewater Canal passes through the Broadheath area of the town.
 Altrincham's drinking water is supplied by United Utilities.
 The local bedrock consists mainly of Keuper Waterstone, a type of sandstone, and water retrieved from those rocks is very hard and often saline, making it undrinkable.
 The town's climate is generally temperate, with few extremes of temperature or weather.
-The mean temperature is slightly above average for the United Kingdom; whereas both annual rainfall and average hours of sunshine are slightly below the average for the UK.
+The mean temperature is slightly above average for the United Kingdom, whereas both annual rainfall and average hours of sunshine are slightly below the average for the UK.

 Along with Sale, Stretford and Urmston, Altrincham is one of the four major urban areas in Trafford.
 The Altrincham area, as defined by Trafford Council, comprises the south of Trafford.
 In addition to the town of Altrincham, it includes the villages of Timperley, Bowdon, Hale and Hale Barns.
 The Broadheath area of the town was a light industrial centre until the 1970s and is now a retail park.
 The most densely populated part of the town is around the town centre, with the less populated areas and more green space further from the centre of town in villages such as Bowdon and Hale.
 The Oldfield Brow area lies on the outskirts of the town beside the Bridgewater Canal and close to Dunham Massey.